 In recent years, there has been a national awakening regarding Canada’s relationship with its indigenous population.
 An awakening that recognizes the centrality of living with our fellow indigenous citizens on a nation-to-nations basis, with all of the rights and responsibilities therein.

 Canada is also blessed to have the largest freshwater system on earth.
 About 60% of our freshwater flows north toward the Arctic, which itself represents roughly two-thirds of our maritime coastline.
 As Canadians, we are well aware of our freshwater wealth, yet have for too long taken it for granted.

 In September 2001, the Senate adopted a motion by Senator Thelma Chalifoux, then chair of the Senate Committee on Aboriginal Peoples, to undertake a study into the situation affecting urban Aboriginal youth in Canada.
 This was prompted by the significant input that the Committee had received…

 The New UN Human Rights Council and Canada’s Role

 By the early 2000s, it became increasingly evident that world’s primary human rights institution was no longer working.
 Established in the aftermath of the Second World War, the United Nations Commission on Human Rights was a foundational institution that would serve the international community in facilitating…

 Providing Leadership in Canada-US Relations

-Over the past 5 years, one of my core responsibilities as a Senator has been serving as Senate Co-Chair of the Canadian Section of the Canada–United States Inter-Parliamentary Group (IPG).
+For 5 years, one of my core responsibilities was serving as Senate Co-Chair of the Canadian Section of the Canada–United States Inter-Parliamentary Group (IPG).
 The Parliament of Canada has, for many decades, had multi-party inter-parliamentary groups and associations…